India Fowler

 India Fowler (born 20 December 2003) is an English actress.
-She is known for her roles as Poppy in the Showtime thriller The Agency (2024) and as Young Zoe Walker in the Netflix series White Lines (2020).
-Fowler also stars in the horror film Fear Street: Prom Queen.
+On television, she is known for her roles in the Showtime thriller The Agency (2024) and the Netflix series White Lines (2020).
+Her films include Fear Street: Prom Queen (2025).

 Career

 Fowler began her acting career with a role in the film Retaliation in 2017.
 In 2018, Fowler gained recognition for portraying Ellen Mason in Netflix television mini-series Safe.
 In 2020, she appeared as Young Zoe Walker in the Netflix series White Lines.
 Prior to her film and TV appearances she played the role of the child in the acclaimed stage version of George Orwell's 1984 at the Playhouse Theatre in London's West End.

 She continued her television career with her role as Maddy in 2022 in Man vs. Bee alongside Rowan Atkinson.
 In 2023, Fowler played the character Lillie Massen in the HBO series The Nevers.
 As well as this, she played the role of Sara in Sky Max's television film The Amazing Mr. Blunden.
 In 2024, Fowler had prominent roles in Paramount+ series Insomnia playing the role of Chloe Averill., as well as playing the role of Poppy in Showtime thriller The Agency.

-Fowler stars as the lead in Netflix horror film Fear Street: Prom Queen in 2025.
+Fowler stars as the lead in Netflix slasher film Fear Street: Prom Queen in 2025.

+In April 2026, Fowler was cast as Grace Ivers for season two of the Off Campus series, based on the novel The Mistake by Elle Kennedy.